 Irish Wheaten Bread

-You will notice when you make it that the dough is very thick, thanks to the buttermilk in the wheaten bread mix.
+You will notice when you make it that the dough is very thick and dense, thanks to the buttermilk in the wheaten bread mix.

 What is Irish Wheaten Bread?